AdaptiveSCA/ACP-DCA/ACP-DCA_Simulation/README.md

 # ACP-DCA simulation against SE-SPECk and IF-SPECK

-This is a script for ACP-DCA simulation against SE-SPECk and IF-SPECK.
+This is a script for ACP-DCA simulation against SE-SPECK and IF-SPECK.

 # Experiment Environment
 Windows 10